Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Acknowledgments

 \section{Acknowledgments}

-GS and JS thanks to Anusandhan National Research Foundation (ANRF), formerly Science and Engineering Research Board (SERB), Govt. of India for their support through Core Research Grant $(CRG/2023/001483)$ during this work.
+The authors wish to thank the anonymous referee for her/his careful reading of the original manuscript and their comments that eventually led to an improved presentation.
+GS and JS thank the Anusandhan National Research Foundation (ANRF), formerly Science and Engineering Research Board (SERB), Govt. of India for their support through Core Research Grant $(CRG/2023/001483)$ during this work.